kammy381/onlineshop/README.md

 ## Goals for this project
 -learn how to build a database that supports a webshop<br>
 -use flask to build a little shop that works<br>
--deploy the app and the database
+-deploy the app and the database<br>
+-write automated tests for the app
 ## Little preview